rob-Hitchens/TrustlessUpgrades/README.md

 ## Preserves State

-Contract state is stored in the Proxy contract and preserved through versions.
+Contract state is stored in the Proxy contract and preserved across versions.

 ## Structure